Ask Anything: 10 questions with marriage & family therapist Chad Jordan

 In my opinion, it is possible to have a positive relational experience, but if a couple chooses to have an open marriage they should prepare accordingly and be aware of the potential risks, which include emotional reactivity with primary and secondary partners and STDs.

-I am married.
-My husband works and I stay at home with our newborn baby.
 I have no plans at this time to go back to work as we have agreed it is best for me to stay at home with our baby.
 Sometimes I feel guilty about not working while my husband works all the time.
 We sometimes have arguments about money and how I don't have a job, but deep down we both know that me staying home is the best thing right now.
 Do you have any suggestions on how to deal with this situation?
 I think the lower income we have now due to me not working is causing some of the stress but we could not afford daycare if I went back to work. – Janice, Creedmoor

 Sounds like you guys are in agreement that one person staying home and one going to a place of work suits the family.

 I hear you when you say you feel guilty but my guess is that you are doing quite a bit of work at home.
 Taking care of a baby is no easy task.
 Remind yourself at times when you are feeling guilty that you have a full-time job that contributes just as much to the family as monetary income.